-The following attributes and elements are optional.
+The following attributes are required.

-timeToIdleSeconds:

-Sets the time to idle for an element before it expires.

-i.e. The maximum amount of time between accesses before an element expires Is only used if the element is not eternal.
+name:

+'''

+Sets the name of the cache.
+This is used to identify the cache.
+It must be unique. maxElementsInMemory: Sets the maximum number of objects that will be created in memory maxElementsOnDisk: Sets the maximum number of objects that will be maintained in the DiskStore The default value is zero, meaning unlimited. eternal: Sets whether elements are eternal.
+If eternal, timeouts are ignored and the element is never expired. overflowToDisk: Sets whether elements can overflow to disk when the memory store has reached the maxInMemory limit.
+The following attributes and elements are optional. timeToIdleSeconds: Sets the time to idle for an element before it expires. i.e. The maximum amount of time between accesses before an element expires Is only used if the element is not eternal.
 Optional attribute.
 A value of 0 means that an Element can idle for infinity.
-The default value is 0.

-timeToLiveSeconds:

-Sets the time to live for an element before it expires.

-i.e. The maximum time between creation time and when an element expires.
+The default value is 0. timeToLiveSeconds: Sets the time to live for an element before it expires. i.e. The maximum time between creation time and when an element expires.
 Is only used if the element is not eternal.
 Optional attribute.
 A value of 0 means that and Element can live for infinity.
-The default value is 0.

-diskPersistent:

-Whether the disk store persists between restarts of the Virtual Machine.
-The default value is false.

-diskExpiryThreadIntervalSeconds:

-The number of seconds between runs of the disk expiry thread.
-The default value is 120 seconds.
+The default value is 0. diskPersistent: Whether the disk store persists between restarts of the Virtual Machine.
+The default value is false. clearOnFlush: cache parameter.
+It determines whether the MemoryStore should be cleared when flush() is called on the cache.
+By default, the MemoryStore is cleared.
+Useful is you want to back up a cache to the file system without clearing the MemoryStore. diskExpiryThreadIntervalSeconds: The number of seconds between runs of the disk expiry thread.
+The default value is 120 seconds. diskSpoolBufferSizeMB: This is the size to allocate the DiskStore for a spool buffer.

-${\tt diskSpoolBufferSizeMB:}$

-This is the size to allocate the DiskStore for a spool buffer.
 Writes are made to this area and then asynchronously written to disk.
 The default size is 30MB.
 Each spool buffer is used only by its cache.
 If you get OutOfMemory errors consider lowering this value.
 To improve DiskStore performance consider increasing it.
-Trace level logging in the DiskStore will show if put back ups are occurring.
+Trace level logging in the DiskStore will show if put back ups are occurring. memoryStoreEvictionPolicy: Policy would be enforced upon reaching the maxElementsInMemory limit.

-memoryStoreEvictionPolicy:

-Policy would be enforced upon reaching the maxElementsInMemory limit.
 Default policy is Least Recently Used (specified as LRU).
-Other policies available - First In First Out (specified as FIFO) and Less Frequently Used (specified as LFU)
+Other policies available -First In First Out (specified as FIFO) and Less Frequently Used

+(specified as LFU)